Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 This Committee is made up of community and municipal stakeholders and includes two Council members from Foothills County.

-The Agricultural Services Board has been created under the Agricultural Service Board Act to look after weed and pest control within Foothills County, water conservation programs, assists in the control of animal disease, promotes, enhances and protects viable and sustainable agriculture with a view to improving the economic viability of the agricultural producer, and promotes and develops agricultural policies to meet the needs of Foothills County.
+The Agricultural Service Board has been created under the Agricultural Service Board Act to look after weed and pest control within Foothills County, water conservation programs, assists in the control of animal disease, promotes, enhances and protects viable and sustainable agriculture with a view to improving the economic viability of the agricultural producer, and promotes and develops agricultural policies to meet the needs of Foothills County.

 The Board includes three Council members from Foothills County, one of which is chair of the Board.